PennLINC/aslprep/docs/workflows.rst

    Computed CBF maps

-Structural Correlation based Outlier Rejection (SCORE) detects and discards few extreme outliers oultier CBF volumes from the CBF timeseries.
-SCORE first discards CBF volumes, whose CBF within grey matter (GM) means are 2.5 standard deviation away from the median of the CBF within GM means.
+Structural Correlation based Outlier Rejection(SCORE) ([Dolui2017]_)detects and discards few extreme outliers CBF volume(s) from the CBF timeseries.
+SCORE first discards CBF volumes, whose CBF within grey matter (GM) means are 2.5 standard deviation away from the median of the CBF within GM.
-Thereafter it iteratively removes volumes that are most structurally correlated to the intermediate mean CBF map unless the variance within each tissue type starts increasing (which implies an effect of white noise removal as opposed to outlier rejection).
+Thereafter, it iteratively removes volumes that are most structurally correlated to the intermediate mean CBF map unless the variance within each tissue type starts increasing (which implies an effect of white noise removal as opposed to outlier rejection).

 The mean CBF  after denoised by SCORE is plot below
 .. figure:: _static/sub-20589_ses-11245_task-rest_desc-scoreplot_asl.svg

    Computed CBF maps denoised by SCORE

-After discarding outlier CBF volumes by SCORE, SCRUB( Structural Correlation with RobUst Bayesian) uses robust Bayesian estimation of CBF using iterative reweighte least square method.
+After discarding extreme outlier (if present) CBF volume(s) by SCORE, SCRUB (Structural Correlation with RobUst Bayesian) uses robust Bayesian estimation of CBF using iterative reweighted least square method [Dolui2016]_.
 The SCRUB algorithm is described below:

 .. math::
    CBF_{SCRUB} =  \arg\max_{\theta} \sum_{t=1}^N \rho(CBF_{t} -\theta)  + \lambda(\theta -\mu)^2
    \mu =\sum_{i \in Tissue type} p *\mu_{i}

-:math:`CBF_{t}, \mu, \theta, and p` are CBF timeseries (after SCORE discarded extreme oultiers), mean CBF, ratio temporal vairance at each voxel to overall vairance of all voxels and probability tissue maps respectively.
-Other inlude :math:`\lambda and \rho` that represent weighting parameter and Turke's bisuare function respetively.
+:math:`CBF_{t}, \mu, \theta, and p` are CBF timeseries (after SCORE discarded extreme oultiers, if there is any), mean CBF, ratio temporal vairance at each voxel to overall vairance of all voxels and probability tissue maps respectively.
+Other include :math:`\lambda and \rho` that represent weighting parameter and Turkey's bisquare function respetively.

 The example of CBF denoised by SCORE is shown below.
 .. figure:: _static/sub-20589_ses-11245_task-rest_desc-scrubplot_asl.svg

    Computed CBF maps denoised by SCRUB

-ASLPrep also include computation of CBF by Bayesian Inference for Arterial Spin Labeling (BASIL).
-BASIL also use simple kinetic model as described above but used Bayesian Inference principles (refereces).
-BASIL mostly suitable for multi-PLD and inlude bolus arrival time estimation with spatial regularization [reference] and the correction of partial volume effects [reference].
+ASLPrep also include computation of CBF by Bayesian Inference for Arterial Spin Labeling `(BASIL) <https://fsl.fmrib.ox.ac.uk/fsl/fslwiki/BASIL>`_.
+BASIL also use simple kinetic model as described above but use Bayesian Inference principles ([Chappell2009]_).
+BASIL mostly suitable for multi-PLD and include bolus arrival time estimation with spatial regularization [Groves2009]_ and the correction of partial volume effects [Chappell2011]_.

 The sample of BASIL CBF with spatial regularization is shwon below:
 .. figure:: _static/sub-20589_ses-11245_task-rest_desc-basilplot_asl.svg